-FARMER ASSISTANCE We support and train beginning farmers as they start their own farm businesses, and provide networking, mentorship, and a wholesale market for local producers.
+We support and train beginning farmers as they start their own farm businesses, and provide networking, mentorship, and a wholesale market for local producers.
 We emphasize environmentally-sustainable farming practices that are good for our health and our planet.

-LOCAL FOOD SHARE A program where shareholders (members) make a commitment to local farmers by signing up for a full season of fresh, sustainably-grown food.
-We partner with 50+ local producers to provide food for shareholders, offering an easy and fun way for people to access locally grown food and engage in their local food system.
+LOCAL FOOD SHARE

+A program where shareholders (members) make a commitment to local farmers by signing up for a full season of fresh, sustainably-grown food.
+We partner with 35+ local producers to provide food for shareholders, offering an easy and fun way for people to access locally grown food and engage in their local food system.

-COMMUNITY FOOD ACCESS Making locally-grown food more affordable and accessible by reducing barriers such as transportation, price, and stigma.
+COMMUNITY FOOD ACCESS

+Making locally-grown food more affordable and accessible by reducing barriers such as transportation, price, and stigma.
 We create equitable and inclusive spaces where we hope everyone feels welcome to take part in their local food system.

-COMMUNITY EDUCATION Educating community members about the local food system and instilling a greater sense of joy and appreciation for the food on our plates.
-We host classes and workshops, offer farm tours, provide recipes and nutritional information, and more!
-THE LOCAL FOOD SHARE With the Local Food Share, shareholders make a commitment to local farmers by signing up for a full season of fresh, sustainably-grown food.
+THE LOCAL FOOD SHARE

+With the Local Food Share, shareholders make a commitment to local farmers by signing up for a full season of fresh, sustainably-grown food.
 Shareholders pay upfront, in 5 monthly installments, or via SNAP, then pick up their food from us each week during the season.
-We partner with 50+ local producers to provide food for shareholders.
-In 2023, we will host 3 Local Food Share seasons:
+We partner with 35+ local producers to provide food for shareholders.

+In 2024, we will host 3 Local Food Share seasons:

-- Spring Season: 4-6 weeks from April May (details TBA) - Summer Season: 20 weeks from June 7 October 20 - Fall Season: 4-6 weeks from November December (details TBA) The size and timing of our seasons align with the natural growing seasons in Colorado.
-April-May is the start of the growing season for many cool-season crops, though variety and quantity are limited.
+- Spring Season: 4 weeks from May 1 May 22 - Summer Season: 20 weeks from June 12 October 25 - Fall Season: 4 weeks from November 6 November 27

+The size and timing of our seasons align with the natural growing seasons in Colorado.

+May is the start of the growing season for many cool-season crops, though variety and quantity are limited.
 Jun-Oct is Colorado's peak growing season when the most variety and quantity is available.
-In Nov-Dec, some cool-season crops are still being harvested and stored, but quantity and variety wanes.
+In Nov, some cool-season crops are still being harvested and stored, but quantity and variety wanes.
 When it comes to farming - so much depends on the weather!

-2022 SUMMER SEASON DETAILS Dates: June 7 - October 20 Share Options:
+2024 SUMMER SEASON DETAILS

+Dates: June 12 - October 25
-Veggies

-More Veggies

-Eggs

-Mushrooms

-Microgreens (50z or 100z)

-Whole Bean Coffee and Cold Brew

-Flowers
+Share Options:

-- Tip: The Veggies share includes 4-6 varieties per week during early season (June-July), and 5-8 varieties per week during peak season (August - October).
-We recommend it for households of 1-2 people, though it greatly depends on your eating/cooking habits.

-- The More Veggies share includes 5-7 varieties per week during early season (June-July) and 6-10 varieties per week during peak season (August - October).
+- Tip: The Veggies share includes 4-6 varieties per week during early season (June-July), and 5-8 varieties per week during peak season (August October).
+We recommend it for households of 1-2 people, though it greatly depends on your eating/cooking habits. - The More Veggies share includes 5-7 varieties per week during early season (June-July) and 6-10 varieties per week during peak season (August October).
 We recommend it for households of 3+ people or if you cook a lot at home!

 Pickup Frequency: Weekly or Biweekly (every other week).
 You can choose the same schedule for all of your shares, or mix and match! (i.e. pick up your veggies weekly and your eggs biweekly).

 Pickup Locations and Times:

-Downtown Golden 614 10th St, Golden, CO Thur: 3:30 - 6:30pm Fri: 8 - 10am
+Downtown Golden 614 10th St, Golden, CO

+Thur: 3:30 - 6:30pm

+Fri: 8 - 10am

-Centura Golden 750 Warner Dr. Golden, CO Wed: 3:30 - 6pm
+Centura Golden 750 Warner Dr. Golden, CO

+Wed: 3:30 - 6pm

 Centura Arvada 16320 W 64th Ave.
-Arvada, CO Thur: 3:30 - 6pm

-Evergreen Middle School 2059 S Hiwan Dr. Evergreen, CO Wed: 3:30 - 6pm Payment Options:
+Arvada, CO NEW SCHEDULE Wed: 3:30 - 6pm

+Payment Options: